 Temporary accommodation pack (pdf version)

-Demolition or removal of an approved structure requires an amenity and aesthetics application (when demolition is in the Caboolture District), building approval and plumbing approval.
+Demolition or removal of an approved structure requires a building approval and plumbing approval.
 Applications should be lodged through a private building certifier.